 Ceramics I is a study of the basic principles of ceramics and ceramic sculpture with introductions to traditional and contemporary ideas and techniques.
-Prerequisites: Reading Proficiency
+(Credit is only allowed for either ART 113 or ART 212.)

 ART 114.
 Painting I. 3 Credit Hours.